-Vasse Felix, Margaret River's founding wine estate, was established by Dr Thomas Brendan Cullity in 1967.
+Vasse Felix, Margaret River’s founding wine estate, was established by Dr Thomas Brendan Cullity in 1967.
 Among his first plantings were Cabernet Sauvignon and Malbec vines, from which he produced the estate’s first red wine.
-The Tom Cullity descends from these original vines and represents the pinnacle of Vasse Felix.
+The Tom Cullity descends from these original vines and represents the purest expression of our history, place and vintage; the pinnacle of Vasse Felix.

 Dr Tom Cullity

 Dr Tom Cullity was a respected Cardiologist from Western Australia.
 He discovered the great table wines of Europe in the 1950s while in Britain working at the National Heart Hospital.
 Upon returning home, Tom set himself a mission to make fine wines in WA.
 He searched extensively for the perfect plot of land, taking guidance from the research of Professor Harold Olmo (1955) and Dr John Gladstones (1965) before establishing an 8 acre vineyard in Cowaramup called Vasse Felix.